Grid designs: Introduction

 Empirically one finds that it takes between 20 and 30 scramblings for all the possible adjacencies between the 16 words to appear.
 That is, if one scrambles only 20 times, it is nearly certain that some pair of words will not have occurred adjacently, whereas if one scrambles 30 times, it is nearly certain that every pair of words will have occurred adjacently at least once.

-Since each 4-by-4 grid (the original grid and the successive scrambled versions) has 24 adjacent pairs, and since $16 \choose 2$ is exactly five times 24, one might hope that if one is extremely lucky, it might happen that after a mere four scramblings each of the possible pairs of words will have occurred adjacently exactly once.
+Since each 4-by-4 grid (the original grid and the successive scrambled versions) has 24 adjacent pairs, and since $16 \choose 2$ is exactly five times 24, one might hope that if one is extremely lucky, it might happen that after a mere four scramblings, each of the possible pairs of words will have occurred adjacently exactly once.
 The question is, can this actually happen?
 We will show that the answer is {\sc Yes}; that is, $K_{16}$ can be partitioned into five copies of $P_4 \square P_4$.
-Our proof makes use of the finite field with 16 elements, though the first construction of such a partition was not constructed algebraically but was found by Ed Kirkby using computer search.~\cite{MO}
+Our proof makes use of the finite field with 16 elements, though the first construction of such a partition was not constructed algebraically but was found by Ed Kirkby using computer search~\cite{MO}.
+Just as Walecki's way of decomposing $K_{2n+1}$ into copies of $C_n$ has a cyclic symmetry of order $n$, Kirkby's way of decomposing $K_{16}$ into copies of $P_4 \square P_4$ has a cyclic symmetry of order $5$.

 Likewise, since a 3-by-3 grid graph has 12 adjacent pairs of cells, and since $9 \choose 2$ is exactly three times 12, one might hope that if the words in a 3-by-3 grid are scrambled and then scrambled again in just the right way, each of the possible pairs of words will occur adjacently exactly once.
 Can this actually happen?
 A combinatorial argument shows that in this case the answer is {\sc No}; that is, $K_{9}$ cannot be partitioned into three copies of $P_3 \square P_3$.